kneuro/survey/README.md

 A multi-language, cross platform program that asks a series of questions in a survey form and prints the collected answers.

 # Purpose

+The purpose of Survey is to gauge the differences between several popular programming languages.
+It also serves as an entry point for learning simply input and programming for a console.

+# Compatibility

+Survey will run on Linux, Mac, Windows and BSD.
+Which versions of these operating systems Survey runs on is dependent on the installed software and dependencies.